Codecademy/docs/content/python/concepts/regex/terms/match/match.md

   - 'text-preprocessing'
 ---

-The `.match()` method returns a matching character pattern anywhere at the beginning of a given string.
+The `.match()` method returns a matching character pattern at the beginning of a given string.

 ## Syntax